-11 An Occasional Youth Work Practice Paper 2 - Gender-Conscious Work with Young People, YouthAction Northern Ireland that can lead to these issues.
-This practice not only involves doing specific programmes focused on gender equality but requires a whole organisation approach where workers embed gender equality in all aspects of their programmes and daily work.
+11 An Occasional Youth Work Practice Paper 2 - Gender-Conscious Work with Young People, YouthAction Northern Ireland.

 Gender-conscious work with young people refers to the practice of actively challenging social issues, such as women's equality, gender roles, and sexual violence.
-It also involves making links between the gender-related issues you may encounter in your groups and an understanding of the types of norms

-Through gender-conscious work we can explore what parts of a young person's identity are impacted by being a young woman or a young man.
+It also involves making links between the gender-related issues you may encounter in your groups and an understanding of the types of norms gender-conscious work we can explore what parts of a young person's identity are impacted by being a young woman or a young man. that can lead to these issues.
+This practice not only involves doing specific programmes focused on gender equality but requires a whole organisation approach where workers embed programmes and daily work.
 Gender-conscious practice involves reflecting on our own values and attitudes as they pertain to gender.
 A key component throughout this resource will be ongoing self-reflection on the part of the young people, but also on the part of the practitioner, you!